-To choose your next destination in Vietnam, you will need to think about what interests you.
+To choose your next destination in Vietnam for your Vietnam Itinerary, you will need to think about what interests you.
 Do you want to spend your holiday on the beautiful beaches?
 Or in some authentic Viet rural areas?
 Ancient ruins?
 Vietnam War locations?
 The stifling Mekong Delta?
 Or do you just want to experience the bustling and hustling capital?
 Find what fancies you can be difficult so read on as each region of Vietnam will be revealed in this post.

 Do you interest in ancient temple and paddy fields?
 Ninh Binh at North Vietnam might the best (insta: gingerspierings)